yahiakala/routing/docs/navigating/navigation-components.md

 `exact_query`

-: If `True` then the query must match exactly.
+: If `True` then the query must inclusively match the current routing context's query.
 By default this is `False`.

 `exact_hash`